-In accordance with the objectives of the COMMISSION REGULATION (EU) 2017/2195 of 23 November 2017 establishing a guideline on electricity balancing (EBGL), the common market for procurement and exchange of FCR (FCR Cooperation) aims at the integration of balancing markets in order to foster, but not limit to, effective competition, non-discrimination, transparency, new entrants and increase liquidity while preventing undue distortions.
+In accordance with the objectives of the Commission Regulation (EU) 2017/2195 of 23 November 2017 establishing a guideline on electricity balancing (EB Regulation), a common market for procurement and exchange of FCR (FCR Cooperation) aims to integrate balancing markets to foster effective competition, non-discrimination, transparency, new entrants and increase liquidity while preventing undue distortions.
 These objectives must be met in consideration of secure grid operation and security of supply.

-This regional project currently involves ten Transmission System Operators (TSOs) from seven countries.
-These are the TSOs from Austria (APG), Belgium (Elia), Switzerland (Swissgrid), Germany (50Hertz, Amprion, TenneT DE, TransnetBW), Western Denmark (Energinet), France (RTE) and the Netherlands (TenneT NL).
+This regional project currently involves eleven Transmission System Operators (TSOs) from eight countries.
+These are the TSOs from Austria (APG), Belgium (Elia), Slovenia (ELES), Switzerland (Swissgrid), Germany (50Hertz, Amprion, TenneT DE, TransnetBW), Western Denmark (Energinet), France (RTE) and the Netherlands (TenneT NL).

-The FCR Cooperation works currently with weekly auctions with one weekly symmetric product.
-The auction takes place on Tuesday afternoon and applies for the next delivery week.
+The FCR Cooperation works currently with daily auctions with four-hour symmetric products.
+The auction takes place every day and applies for the next delivery day.
 The FCR Cooperation is organised with a TSO-TSO-model, where the FCR is procured through a common merit order list where all TSOs pool the offers they received.
 The interaction with Balancing Service Providers (BSPs) and the contracts between the TSOs and BSPs are handled on a national basis along with the responsibility of delivery.

 Further development of the market design will facilitate the access for smaller market players, improve the investment signals and increase socio-economic benefits.
 The process of market design evolution is based on a close cooperation between all the TSOs, NRAs and stakeholders of the involved countries.